 Alternatively, you can build Godot and open the modified page in the built-in code reference.
 To learn how to compile the engine, read the compilation guide.

-We recommend using a code editor that supports XML files like Vim, Atom, Code, Notepad++, or another to comfortably edit the file.
+We recommend using a code editor that supports XML files like Vim, Atom, Visual Studio Code, Notepad++, or another to comfortably edit the file.
 You can also use their search feature to find classes and properties quickly.

 I don't know what this method does!¶